 When the Silhouette is finished cutting, press the Enter button to eject it out of the machine and you’re done!

-Advanced Cut Settings
+Advanced Cut Settings on your Silhouette Machine

-Under the Cut Setting window there is Standard and Advanced Cut Modes.
+Under the Cut Setting window, there is Standard and Advanced Cut Modes.
 We talked about the Standard setting above, but when you click on Advanced the Cut order options come up which gives these options Line Color and Fill Color, but if you have Silhouette Studio Designer Edition you get a third option Layers.
 I thought about trying to explain each option but I am a visual person so I thought I would show it all in a picture.

 Cutting something out really is as simple as these 4 easy steps, but there other things that you can do to make sure your project turns out great!

-From July 22 – 31 you can get these great deals from the Silhouette store, but only with discount code MAKING.
+Check out great deals from the Silhouette store, but only with discount code MAKING.

 Silhouette Studio® Designer Edition contains all the same functionality as Silhouette Studio® plus the following designer features: